Mubashir Lucman

 Mubasher Lucman is a Pakistani anchorperson and columnist.
 He was made caretaker Minister of Punjab for information technology, communications and works in 2007–08.
 He launched ARY Digital as its first CEO.
 He is one of the key members of WorldCall, Pakistan's first fiber-optic network.
 He also worked in the corporate field, in key positions at WorldCall Group, ARY Digital, NTM (first private television network of Pakistan), and PAKTEL.

 As of 2014, he had conducted over 2,500 television shows, most of which focused on investigative reporting.

 Early life and education

 Born to movie director-producer of the 1950s and 1960s Luqman (1922-1994), Mubasher Lucman graduated from Aitchison College Lahore and Government College Lahore.

 Showbusiness career

 Theatre

 In Lucman's youth, he gained popularity and recognition for his theatre plays.
 He directed a number of productions.
 His first job was at the Lahore Hilton (present-day Avari) when he had just started in Government College Lahore.

 Copywriting and advertisement

-Later, Lucman joined an advertising agency as a copy writer.
+Later, Lucman joined an advertising agency as a copywriter.
 He had worked in the advertising industry of Pakistan for several years and proved his skills through his script for the advertisement of top local and multinational brands of Pakistan including Coca-Cola and Nestle.